carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 {: .output}

 > ## Exercise 2: Adapter files
-> We trimmed our FASTQ files with Nextera adapters,
+> We trimmed our FASTQ files with TruSeq3 adapters,
 > but there are other adapters that are commonly used.
 > How can you check the full list of adapters that came with Trimmomatic installation?
 >